 Kirkeby studied geology at the University of Copenhagen, but continued to pursue his art practice, producing paintings, sculpture, films and prints.
 During the 1960s, Kirkeby’s performance art led him to collaborations with Fluxus artists, including Joseph Beuys, Nam June Paik and Charlotte Moorman.

-Per Kirkeby is one of the most well-respected and internationally-acclaimed artists of his generation.
-Over a career spanning five decades, Kirkeby developed a unique approach to abstract painting, gradually refining a vocabulary of images and a personal palette derived primarily from observations of the natural world.
-The artist participated in numerous expeditions to Greenland and the Arctic that provided an important visual foundation for Kirkeby’s future practice, especially in the case of his painting, which the artist often describes as an ongoing “process of sedimentation.”
+Kirkeby, who passed away on May 9, 2018, enjoyed a remarkable career spanning five decades.
+He developed a unique approach to abstract painting, gradually refining a vocabulary of images and a personal palette derived primarily from observations of the natural world.
+Kirkeby participated in numerous expeditions to Greenland and the Arctic that provided an important visual foundation for his future practice, especially in the case of his painting, which he often described as an ongoing “process of sedimentation.”

 Today, the artist’s works are held in the collections of the Art Institute of Chicago, The Museum of Modern Art in New York, the Tate Gallery in London and the Louisiana Museum of Modern Art in Humlebæk, Denmark, among others.